30| Shin-Shin-To 1781-1867 (Bakumatsu Period Sword 新々刀)

 Ko-to (古刀) Shin-to (新刀) Shinshin-to (新々刀) Gendai-to (現代刀)

-Ko-to is the swords made between the Heian period (794-1192) and the beginning of the Keicho Era (1597-1614).
-Shin-to is the swords made between the Keicho Era (1596-1614) and the Tenmei Era (1781-1789).
-Shin Shin-to is the swords made during Bakumatu time (幕末期 1781-1868).
-Gendai-to is from the Meiji Restoration (明治1868) through today.
-Even though the names of the eras or time changed overnight due to the political or dynastical changes through history, the changes in the sword style were always gradual.
+Ko-to are swords made between the Heian period (794-1192) and the beginning of the Keicho Era (1596-1614).
+Shin-to are swords made between the Keicho Era (1596-1614) and the Tenmei Era (1781-1789).
+Shin shin-to are swords created during the Bakumatsu period (幕末期 1781-1868).
+Gendai-to covers the period from the Meiji Restoration (明治1868) to the present day.
+Although the names of eras or periods changed overnight due to political or dynastic shifts throughout history, the changes in sword style were always gradual.
+In general history, the Bakumatsu period is simply the last part of the Edo period.
+However, for sword classification, it is from around the Tenmei era (天明 1781) to the beginning of the Meiji period (1868).